 The flexibility of the Nubart multimedia audio-guides allows for the integration of audio along with text, images, videos, files, links and many more.
 All those elements can be integrated in any desired order.
-The inclusion of some of them may be subjected to an extra charge

 Please scroll through out list of multimedia elements below.
 Imagine how complete your audioguide coul be with all of them!

 Perhaps your venue has several exhibitions at the same time.
 Or your city tour should include an extra audio guide for restaurants.

 To make this possible, we offer a modular system, so that the same Nubart card can include several guides.
 You can also incorporate our networking tool as a separate module.